osisoft/PI-Adapter/V1/Configuration/Adapter configuration.md

 ---
-uid: WholeAdapterConfiguration
+uid: AdapterConfiguration
 ---

-# Configure whole adapter
+# Adapter configuration

 You can configure OSIsoft System and adapter components entirely using a single call for replacing the existing configuration.